When mothers who are breastfeeding have to take a drug, they wonder whether they should stop breastfeeding. The answer depends on the following:

 Chemotherapy drugs Chemotherapy and Other Systemic Cancer Treatments Systemic treatments are those that have effects throughout the body rather than being applied directly to the cancer.
 Chemotherapy is a form of systemic treatment that uses drugs to kill cancer... read more (such as cyclosporine, doxorubicin, and methotrexate)

 Ergotamine (used to treat migraine headaches)

 Illicit drugs such as cocaine Cocaine Cocaine is an addictive stimulant drug made from leaves of the coca plant.
 Cocaine is a strong stimulant that increases alertness, causes euphoria, and makes people feel powerful.
-High doses... read more , heroin Opioids Opioids are a class of drugs derived from the opium poppy (including synthetic variations) that are pain relievers with a high potential for misuse.
-Opioids are used to relieve pain, but they... read more , and phencyclidine Ketamine and Phencyclidine (PCP) Ketamine and phencyclidine are chemically similar drugs used for anesthesia but are sometimes used recreationally.
+High doses... read more , heroin Opioids Opioids, a class of drugs derived from the opium poppy (including synthetic variations), are pain relievers with a high potential for misuse.
+Opioids are used to relieve pain, but they also... read more , and phencyclidine Ketamine and Phencyclidine (PCP) Ketamine and phencyclidine are chemically similar drugs used for anesthesia but are sometimes used recreationally.
 Ketamine is available in powder and liquid form.
 The powder can be snorted... read more (PCP)

 Drugs that may suppress milk production